-ASPCA Insurance Never heard of anything where we cancel ourselves – typically what might happen is a customer decides that they don’t want to be with us anymore or something like that – but I have been here 7 years and have not seen policies cancelled for those kind of reasons
+ASPCA Insurance Never heard of anything where we cancel ourselves – typically what might happen is a customer decides that they don’t want to be with us anymore or something like that – but I have been here 7 years and have not seen policies canceled for those kinds of reasons

-Again, the clause allows ASPCA Pet Insurance to cancel a policy in the event of “a material change that substantially increases the probability or severity of a covered loss.”
+The people who sell insurance for Crum are not able to explain the clause beyond stating, emphatically, that it’s not a clause that’s ever been applied.
+Which begs the question: Why does U.S. Fire, the underwriter for Crum, have a clause that says the company can terminate the policy if there is “a material change that substantially increases the probability or severity of a covered loss.”
 In other words, the clause seems designed to address exactly the cancer hypothetical we asked about.

 A second ASPCA Insurance customer representative, “Jordan,” whom we reach by phone echoed Sharon J. when asked about the relationship between the ASPCA and Crum & Forster, explaining, “We are the only insurance co-partnered with the ASPCA.”
 He added, “We use their branding and they use our product.”
 Nonetheless, Jordan insisted that ASPCA Pet Health Insurance “would never cancel a policy due to their dog’s health deteriorating.”